burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *XValue*.
 Something that would be destroyed very soon and an object for which it is reasonable to use move semantics to take data via `T&&` notation from C++11.

-*LValue Reference (for all C++)* - Typically, an lvalue reference is an alias for another variable.
+*LValue Reference (for all C++)* - Typically, an LValue reference is an alias for another variable.
 Lvalue object may be bound to the LValue reference through syntax `X&x = obj;` where `X` is the datatype of `obj`.

 *RValue Reference (only for C++98/03)* - In C++03, it is a usual const regular reference to a temporary object or expression that can be used from the right-hand side of the operator `=`.

-*RValue Reference (starting from C++11)* - The goal of an rvalue reference is to have a moving candidate for functions like `void f(T&&)`.
+*RValue Reference (starting from C++11)* - The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

 * A reference to an object that soon will be deleted (xvalue expression)
-* Explicitly unconditionally casted reference to the object through `std::move` to an rvalue reference.
+* Explicitly unconditionally casted reference to the object through `std::move` to an RValue reference.
 The last option explicitly allows to reuse of memory of that object and, after moving, brings it to a valid but undefined state.

 ----